lanl/4DGB/doc/deployment.md

 # 4DGB Browser Public Deployment

 This guide explains how to set up an instance of the 4DGB browser suitable to be accessed from other machines over the internet.
-It assumes you are already familiar with the basic principles of running/hosting web services.
+It assumes you are already familiar with the basic principles of running/hosting web services and/or using Docker.

 **⚠ WARNING:** 4DGB is still a *research prototype*.
 The setup described here is secured only through HTTP Basic Auth, and is not designed to handle large amounts of traffic.
 This is best suited for internal (univeristy or organization-wide) deployments.
 Use caution if deploying somewhere visible to the entire internet.